microsoft/Windows-AppConsult-PWALab/Manual/README.md

 We already customized the project so that the data displayed in the dashboard are taken from a set of REST services, which are deployed on Azure using the Azure Functions platform.
 However, for the purpose of this lab, you will just consume these services and you don't have to worry how they have been implemented.

-### Task 1 - Setup the Contoso Dashboard app locally
+### Task 1 - Setup the Contoso Dashboard website locally
 Let's first be sure we can run and debug the Contoso Dashboard website locally.

 1. Create a new local folder like *"C:\PWALab"*.
 It will be our working folder for the Contoso Dashboard website.